troycomi/snakemake-training/3_wildcards/README.md

         'samtools sort {input} > {output.csort} \n'
         'samtools sort -n {input} > {output.nsort}'
 ```
-let's change that to take an input function as a parameter to decide if the
+Let's change that to take an input function as a parameter to decide if the
 '-n' flag should be added.
 First, the output with wildcards is
 ```python
     output: